Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: Introduction

 that correspond to tracing out the prediction given to any one example as the $j$th feature is changed.
 PDPs are then exactly the average of the corresponding ICE plots, but the latter allows an investigation in how the effect of feature $j$ may change for different combinations of the remaining inputs.
-When $N$ is very large, a random selection of ICE plots can be presented as examples. \end{description}
+When $N$ is very large, a random selection of ICE plots can be presented as examples. \cite{Goldstein2015} also described how these ICE plots can potentially be used to detect the kind of extrapolation we discuss in detail in this paper. \end{description}

-These techniques are attractive for a number of reasons: they are each computationally cheap, requiring $O(N)$ operations, apply to the $f(\bm{x})$ derived from any learning method, have no tuning parameters, and in relying only on averages, they are statistically very stable.
-Moreover, the approach is readily understood and easily explained to users in applied areas.
-For this reason, they have been frequently adopted and advocated for the general public.
+These techniques are attractive for a number of reasons: they are each computationally cheap, requiring $O(N)$ operations, apply to the $f(\bm{x})$ derived from any learning method, and have no tuning parameters.
+These computational benefits make them easily programmable and as a result, they are widely available across a multitude of software implementations.
+From a statistical standpoint, they rely only on averages and are thus generally very stable.
+Moreover, at a high level, the approach has an intuitive feel that can give practitioners a (perhaps unwarranted) sense of confidence.
+For these reasons, they have been frequently adopted across a wide variety of scientific domains and still appear to remain the go-to tool of choice for most applied scientists utilizing black-box models.

-However, procedures like these based on the PaP structure have been shown to exhibit serious flaws, especially when significant correlations exist between features. \citet{Strobl2007} investigate classification and note that the importance measures based on permuted out-of-bag (oob) error in CART built trees are biased toward features that are correlated with other features and/or have many categories and further suggest that bootstrapping exaggerates these effects. \citet{Archer2008} explore a similar set-up and also note improved performance when true features -- those actually related to the response -- are uncorrelated with noise features. \citet{Nicodemus2010} investigates these claims of feature preference in a large scale simulation study and again find that the oob measures overestimate the importance of correlated predictors.
+However, procedures like these based on the PaP structure have been shown to exhibit serious flaws, especially when significant correlations exist between features. \citet{Strobl2007} investigate classification and note that the importance measures based on permuted OOB error in CART built trees are biased toward features that are correlated with other features and/or have many categories and further suggest that bootstrapping exaggerates these effects. \citet{Archer2008} explore a similar set-up and also note improved performance when (true) signal features -- those actually related to the response -- are uncorrelated with noise features. \citet{Nicodemus2010} investigates these claims of feature preference in a large scale simulation study and again find that the OOB measures overestimate the importance of correlated predictors.

+In explaining the observed behavior of variable importance measures, we need to distinguish two effects: \begin{itemize} \item The use of a permutation-based measure of importance to summarize a known and fixed function when features are correlated.
+Permutation measures ignore the correlation between $x_1$ and $x_2$, treating each as being manipulatable separately from the other in ways that may not be realistic.